Rudd-O/git-remote-qubes/README.md

 you can `git pull` and `git push` between VMs without having to grant any of the VMs any special policy privileges other than access to Git.

+The advantages of this solution over Git-over-SSH or other networking protocols are clear:

+1. Better security: you do not need to network the VM that stores your Git repos, or take care of firewall rules.
+2. More resource efficiency: you do not need to run any network-facing daemons, effectively saving RAM for other uses.

 ## Using the software

 These instructions assume you have installed the software.
 See the